 Be ready to commit

 Building a CMP is not a one-time job—it’s continuous work.
 As regulations evolve, the CMP needs to be adjusted accordingly each time a new court ruling affects our interpretation of the law.

 In fact, a number of clients have cited that the major cost-driver of CMPs is not the initial development but the ongoing maintenance required for a best-in-class, compliant technology.
 As Mila Dimitrova, Data Protection Officer at Nova Broadcasting Group Inc, said, “The dedicated workforce invested in keeping up with industry standards and current legislation and case law did not justify [the costs of maintenance].”

 If, after reviewing the recommendations for building a CMP, you conclude that the best option for your company is working with an established CMP, we can help.
-To learn more about LiveRamp’s CMP capabilities, sign up to LiveRamp Console (it’s free!) and test our platform today.
-If you have additional questions, please reach out to firstname.lastname@example.org.
+To learn about how LiveRamp Privacy Manager can help your business, contact us at firstname.lastname@example.org.